Special-Needs Camps & Fairs Massachusetts 2023

 Westborough, Ignite – Prototype Academy Summer Camp.
 For ages 3 – 14 with learning differences.
 Program provides cognitive and physical activities to improve self confidence and create independence, and integrates with Prototype Kids Strength and Conditioning programming.
 For updated information contact https://prototypetraining.com/programs/thrive/#prototypex

 West Newbury – Horse Barn Summer Camp for Teens with Autism & Other Developmental Delays.
 Integrated camp for teens ages 14 – 22 with autism and other developmental delays.
 Must be able to fulfill program requirements to participate.
-For more information visit The Holland Project or contact email@example.com or 978-764-8611
+For more information visit The Holland Project or contact firstname.lastname@example.org or 978-764-8611

 West Newton – The Price Center Summer Trips, West Newton.
 Trips to Walden Pond, Fenway Park, Roger Williams Zoo, and Strawberry Picking.
 For more information contact 617.332.7477, ext.
 220.

 Westwood – MGH Aspire Adventure Camp.
-For individuals ages 5 – adult with diagnoses including, but not limited to, Asperger’s Syndrome , High Functioning Autism, Nonverbal Learning Disorders, anxiety disorder, or similar social-cognitive profile.
-Visit www.MGHAspire.org ocontact MGHAspire@partners.org or 781-860-1900
+For individuals ages 5 – 13.
+Diagnoses may include, but are not limited to, Asperger’s Syndrome , High Functioning Autism, Nonverbal Learning Disorders, anxiety disorder, or similar social-cognitive profile.
+Visit www.MGHAspire.org or contact MGHAspire@partners.org or 781-860-1900.

 Westwood – Social Fit (R) Summer Camp, Westwood.
 For high functioning youth in grades 1 – 8 with at least low average to above average cognitive ability and social challenges such as ADHD, HFA, AS, Anxiety, NLD, etc. Intake required for admission.
 For more information contact firstname.lastname@example.org email@example.com or www.learningsolutionsforme.com or 781-762-3750

 Central & Western Massachusetts

 Becket – Camp Casco, YMCA Berkshire Outdoor Center.
 Free week-long sleep-away summer camp for childhood cancer patients and survivors ages 7-17.
 For more information contact www.campcasco.org or 857-302-2726 or firstname.lastname@example.org